Really the best answer to this

 will have a bumblebee nest to look at and examine.
 You can try following the

 bees to see if they all visit similar shape and colour flowers.
 In fact you

 However I realize that you

 may be looking at these pages because you are worried about where the nest is

 located and what might happen.
 You may not feel lucky after all.
 Firstly I must

 reassure you that bumblebee nests are not like honey bee hives, they last only

-a few months, and are usually small enough to hold, and bumblebees are not as
+a few months, or even a few weeks, and are usually small enough to hold, and bumblebees are not as

 ferocious as wasps.
 The bees are fairly placid and are unlikely to sting unless